On weakly and strongly popular rankings: The relationship with the Kemeny consensus

-In this last technical section, we show that if the search version of any of 4-\textsc{aurv}/5-\textsc{aurv} (4-\textsc{surv}/5-\textsc{surv}) is polynomial-time solvable, then so is the well-known Kemeny consensus problem for 3 voters, whose complexity is currently unknown.
 Consider the following problem: we are given a ranking $\pi$ as well as three voters' rankings $\pi_{v_{1}},\pi_{v_{2}}, \pi_{v_{3}}$.
-Our task is to output a ranking $\sigma$ that has smaller Kemeny rank than~$\pi$, or reports that none exists.
-We call this search problem $n$-\textsc{smaller-Kemeny-rank}.
+Our task is to output a ranking $\sigma$ that has smaller Kemeny rank than~$\pi$, or report that none exists.
+In general, with $k$ voters, we call this search problem $k$-\textsc{smaller-Kemeny-rank}.

-\begin{theorem} A Kemeny consensus for $n$ voters can be computed in polynomial time if and only if $n$-\textsc{smaller-Kemeny-rank} is in $\P$. \end{theorem}
+\begin{theorem} A Kemeny consensus for $k$ voters can be computed in polynomial time if and only if $k$-\textsc{smaller-Kemeny-rank} is polynomial-time solvable. \end{theorem}

-\begin{proof} Assume that $n$-\textsc{smaller-Kemeny-rank} has a polynomial-time algorithm~$A$.
+\begin{proof} Assume that $k$-\textsc{smaller-Kemeny-rank} has a polynomial-time algorithm~$A$.
 We simply choose an arbitrary ranking $\pi_1$ for the Kemeny consensus problem and apply $A$ to find $\pi_2$ with smaller Kemeny rank than $\pi_1$, and continue this way until we have found a Kemeny consensus.
-The number of calls to $A$ can be naively bounded by $n\frac{m(m-1)}{2}$, which is the maximum Kemeny rank of a ranking.
-Similarly, if we can find a Kemeny consensus for $n$ voters in polynomial time, then we can check if it has smaller Kemeny rank than $\pi$ in the input of the $n$-\textsc{smaller-Kemeny-rank} problem. \end{proof}
+The number of calls to $A$ can be naively bounded by $k\frac{m(m-1)}{2}$, which is the maximum Kemeny rank of a ranking.
+Similarly, if we can find a Kemeny consensus for $k$ voters in polynomial time, then we can check if it has smaller Kemeny rank than $\pi$ in the input of the $k$-\textsc{smaller-Kemeny-rank} problem. \end{proof}

 By an argument similar to the one in~\cite[Theorem~5]{VSW14}, we prove the following result on the complexity of 3-\textsc{smaller-Kemeny-rank}.